 Systemic racism shows up in ways that most who are part of the majority culture don’t see, like when African American men like Republican South Carolina Senator Tim Scott get pulled over for no reason.
 (Let the one who has never signaled a lane change a bit late cast the first stone.)

-What Can Small-Town Churches and Pastors Do?
+How Can Small-Town Churches and Pastors Respond to Racism?

 In the face of such a daunting task, what can we do as small-town pastors and churches?
 Here are a few ideas, offered not as an exhaustive list but as a place to start.